Predator Eyes & Sunset Lies 🐫

 The handler

-BUT with wildlife, luck is sometimes the best-case scenario.
+But with wildlife, luck is sometimes the best-case scenario.

 And the biggest liability.